 Category III AIFs have not been granted statutory pass-through status.
 Typically, they are set up as "determinate and irrevocable trusts."
 This means the trusts have identifiable beneficiaries, and their respective beneficial interests can be determined at any given time.
 In such trusts, the trustee can discharge the tax obligation for the income of the trust on behalf of its beneficiaries (i.e., the investors) in a representative capacity.
 This is similar to the tax liability an investor would face if they had received the income directly.
-However, there's an exception: trusts with any business income must pay tax at the MMR.
+However, there's an exception: trusts with any business income must pay tax at the MMR i.e., 39% where the trust pays tax under the new regime.
 As per income-tax law, tax authorities can recover tax either from the trustee or directly from the beneficiaries.
 Given this flexibility, a trustee might opt to pay the entire tax amount at the AIF level.
 Moreover, the law permits the trustee (acting as a representative assessee) to recover from investors any taxes it has paid on their behalf.